Board of Directors

 Hi, I'm Fiona (she/her/elle), a settler in Ottawa on Anishinaabe Algonquin lands which I'm lucky to share with the people, plants, rocks, and animals living around the rideau river.
 I love nature and that's what drew me to study earth science.

-I study volcanology and am currently completing my PhD at McGill University in Montreal, Quebec.
 I hail from Toronto, Ontario where I was lucky to attend the Ontario Science Centre Science School and learned how to share my scientific curiosity with others.
-I completed my BSc with honours specialization in Geology at the University of Ottawa in 2015 and my MSc at McGill in 2018.
-In my PhD, I examine the geochemistry of gases, trees, and minerals in order to forecast magmatic changes at highly dynamic volcanoes.
-I use a variety of instrumentation in the field and in the lab to follow the life cycle of gases from their deep roots in the very minerals grown in a volcano to their far-reaching impact on the surrounding vegetation.
+I completed my BSc with honours specialization in Geology and minor in Physics at the University of Ottawa in 2015, and my MSc and PhD in Earth Sciences at McGill University in 2018 and 2025, respectively.
+In my PhD, I examined the isotope geochemistry of gases, trees, and minerals in order to forecast magmatic changes at highly dynamic volcanoes and gauge their effect on the environment.
+I used a variety of instrumentation in the field and in the lab to follow the life cycle of gases from their deep roots in the very minerals grown in a volcano to their far-reaching impact on the surrounding vegetation.

 International Director: Katherine Boggs, Ph.D.